apache/freemarker/README.md

   - On the next window (if there's one), it will prompt to remove `freemarker` from the project.
     Let it do it (as it's an incorrect duplication of the `freemarker` root project).
   - At the end of this process you should have all modules in the Project tree view.
-- "File" -> "Project Structure..."
-  Under "Project", set the SDK to 1.7, and the language level to 7.
-  Under "Modules", expand the "freemarker" module in the tree view, and select "freemarker-core-test-java8", and change the "Module SDK" to 1.8 (on the "Dependencies" tab).
-  Do the same with the "main" and "test" submodules under that (they are maybe shown as "freemarker-core-test-java8_main" and "freemarker-core-test-java8_test" instead).
 - "File" -> "Settings"
   - Under "Editor" / "Code style", import and use freemarker/src/ide-settings/IntelliJ-IDEA/Java-code-style-FreeMarker.xml